Like Billboards, Trial Graphics Require

 There will always be tension between your desire to provide more information and the need to limit how much you provide.
 From this tension comes creativity, and a more focused and powerful presentation.

-This article appeared in the San Francisco Daily Journal on January 28, 2009.
+This article originally appeared in the San Francisco Daily Journal on January 28, 2009.

 Appeared in The San Francisco Daily Journal